-3.2.3 HYDROGEN PROJECT ASSESSMENT FOR TYNDP 2022
+3.2.4 HYDROGEN PROJECT ASSESSMENT FOR TYNDP 2024

-Project categories were defined in the European Commission proposal of December 2020 for the revision of the TEN-E Regulation.
-On that basis ENTSOG in 2021 adapted its Practical Implementation Document as well as its Project Portal to facilitate the data collection of new project categories, with particular focus on the hydrogen-related infrastructures, and their contribution to sustainability.
-TYNDP 2022 project data collection was undertaken from November 2021 to January 2022.
-An additional data collection was opened in June 2022 to facilitate the submission of up-to-date project information following the publication of the European Commission's REpowerEU plan.
+Project categories were defined in the EC proposal of December 2020 for the revision of the TEN-E Regulation.
+On that basis ENTSOG adapted its TYNDP 2024 Practical Implementation Document as well as its Project Portal to facilitate the data collection of new project categories, with particular focus on the hydrogen-related infrastructures, and their contribution to sustainability.
+This included all necessary changes implemented to apply PS-CBA assessment for hydrogen projects under the new Cost-benefit analysis Methodology.